Navigating Elder Law & Medi-Cal: A Step-by-Step Guide for San Diego Families

 Step 4: Create a Customized Asset Protection Strategy

-Working with an experienced elder law attorney allows you to structure your assets in a way that meets Medi-Cal guidelines while preserving wealth for your family.
-Strategies may include:
+Working with an experienced elder law attorney allows you to structure your assets in a way that meets Medi-Cal guidelines while working toward preserving wealth for your family.
+Strategies may include: Strategies may include:

 - Irrevocable Medi-Cal asset protection trusts